amit-sharma/chatgpt-causality-pairs/README.md

 As a fun exploration, we present these pairs of variables as prompts to [ChatGPT](https://chat.openai.com/) to study the capabilities of large language models in inferring causality. **ChatGPT performs significantly better than current SoTA algorithms on the Tuebingen benchmark.**
 In the 74 pairs we have tried so far, ChatGPT obtains an accuracy of 92.5%.
 In comparison, the best known accuracy using conventional discovery methods is 70-80% [[Mooij et al. (2016)](https://jmlr.org/papers/v17/14-518.html), [Tagasovska et al. (2020)](https://proceedings.mlr.press/v119/tagasovska20a.html), [Compton et al. (2020)](https://proceedings.neurips.cc/paper/2020/hash/a979ca2444b34449a2c80b012749e9cd-Abstract.html), [Salem et al. (2022)](https://arxiv.org/abs/2211.12016)].

 Crucially, ChatGPT does not need access to the data for each variable.
 It can infer causality simply from the variable names.
-We use the following prompt for each variable name:
+We use the following prompt for each cause-effect pair:

 `Does changing [varA] cause a change in [varB]?
 Please answer in a single word: Yes or No.`